 - German classics

 Once you’ve gotten to the point where you can read and understand most of this kind of material, it’s only a matter of keeping at it.
-Soon, you’ll be reading German like a native.
+Soon, you’ll be reading German like a native!

 And One More Thing...

-Love the idea of watching fun, authentic videos, but worried about understanding them well enough?
-FluentU brings native videos within reach with its interactive subtitles.
+Watching a fun video, but having trouble understanding it?
+FluentU brings native videos within reach with interactive subtitles.

-Every definition has examples that have been written to help you understand how the word is used by modern natives.
-If you see an interesting word you don't know, you can simply tap “add” to save it to your vocab list.
+You can tap on any word to look it up instantly.
+Every definition has examples that have been written to help you understand how the word is used.
+If you see an interesting word you don't know, you can add it to a vocabulary list.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.